openbridge/embedded-api/README.md

 ## Subscription API

-The Openbridge Subscription API is a RESTFUL API, that supports. `GET`, `POST`, and `PATCH` methods.
+The Openbridge Subscription API is a RESTful API that supports `GET`, `POST`, and `PATCH` methods.
 It is used for creating, retrieving, and updating pipeline subscriptions.

 <details>
  <summary><code>POST</code> <code><b>https://subscriptions.api.openbridge.io/sub</b></code></summary>